English Grammar

 Kinds of nouns

-This grammar exercises tests your ability to identify the different kinds of nouns.
+This grammar exercises tests your ability to identify the different types of nouns.

 1. The book was lying on the table.